Simple (video game series): Riho Futaba

 is a character and idol/gravure mascot for the Simple series created by D3.
-She's a young attractive female with light skin, short brown wavy hair, green colored eyes, and a curvaceous figure with a large bust standing at average height.
+She's a young attractive Japanese female with light skin, short brown wavy hair, green colored eyes, and a curvaceous figure with a large bust standing at average height.
 She's usually clad in a blue or aqua bikini that accentuates her figure.
 She also appears in different outfits depending on which game she's featured in.
 She first made gaming debut in Love Songs♪ Idol ga Classmate in 2001 and had made multiple appearances in many of D3 and Simple games as a selectable or unlockable character including titles such as Demolition Girl (her most infamous title), the Dream Club series, Zombie Hunters and Zombie Hunters 2 from the OneeChanbara series, Earth Defense Force: World Brothers, Heart Beat Boxing, and All-Star Fighters to name a few out of many more games she's been in.
 In all of her appearances with voice acting she's voiced by Yuko Goto.

 She also has a younger sister, Makoto Futaba, whom she shares some of her features with except her sister has shorter darker straight hair with a petite build.
 She also appeared in Zombie Hunters, Zombie Hunters 2, and All-Star Fighters.